 - Instant quinoa oatmeal (look for it at Trader Joe's) made with skim or almond milk and topped with ½ cup of berries and ¼ cup of chopped pecans

 Keep in mind that you don't have to stick to "breakfast food" for your morning meal, though.
 Any healthy food will do the trick, so long as it's a good mix of lean protein, high-fiber carbs and good-for-you fats.
 So feel free to think outside the proverbial box.
 "You can literally eat any kind of healthy food for breakfast, whether that means leftovers from the night before or some rotisserie chicken and frozen veggies," says Presicci.

 Some breakfasts may seem healthy on the outset, but they can backfire, dragging down your metabolism and weight-loss efforts, says San Francisco-based wellness coach Elizabeth Morales, a certified personal trainer and nutritional therapy consultant.
 These include:

 - Processed breakfast bars.
 These may seem like a good choice, but they can be loaded with sugar and low on satiating ingredients such as protein and fiber.
 If you're in a pinch, look for one with at least 2.5 grams of fiber and 10 grams of protein per serving.

 - Plain oatmeal.
-While it's not a terrible choice, you really should add some sort of healthy fat (like nuts) and some protein like almond milk in order to make sure you won't crash and burn later, says Morales.
+While it's not a terrible choice, you really should add some sort of healthy fat (like nuts) and some protein (like egg whites or protein powder) to make sure you won't crash and burn later, says Morales.